xmos/aisrv/lib_aisrv/doc/rst/xcore-ai-server.rst

 Electrical integration
 ----------------------

-Please see the XU316-1024 datasheet for a full description on how to integrate the device on your board.
+Please see the XU316-1024 datasheets for a full description on how to integrate the device on your board.
 There are several package variants avaible, from a very small QFN package to a large BGA.
 The former only supports 1.8V, the latter supports both 1.8 and 3.3V IO.

 Device Timings
 --------------